skyssolutions/lynxchan/src/be/Readme.md

 * `--password`, `-p`: informs a password.
 * `--global-role`, `-gr`: informs a role.
 * `--set-role`, `-sr`: set a new role for an existing account.
 Will not be used if `-ca` is used.
+* `--maintenace`, `-m`: indicates a new value for maintenance mode.
+The value will be parsed as JSON, so informing `true` or `false` will work, so as informing numbers that evaluate to false or true.

 Arguments that are meant to inform values should be used in the following manner:
 `argument value`